 - N95 Masks, Gloves – These are great for sanitation work and double as being useful with other biological hazards, such as pandemics.

-- Baofeng Two Way Radio – For normal use, you will need a HAM radio license to operate, but that won’t matter much if SHTF.
-It is useful to get your license anyways though, since you will learn more about the bands and how to operate it.
+- Baofeng Two Way Radio – For normal use, you will need a HAM radio license to operate, but that will not matter much if SHTF.
+It is useful to get your license anyways though, since you will learn more about the bands and how to operate the radio.

-- Cell Phone Solar Charger – A cell phone is a great distraction, but also a power
+- Cell Phone Solar Charger – A cell phone is a great distraction, but also a powerful communication tool.
+Keep it charged to send text message, browse emergency information, and to receive calls.

 - Solar/Crank Radio – The old battery powered radio you keep in the drawer gets a much-needed upgrade with solar and crank power options.